Lighting: How High, How Long and How Big?

 You should have 7 feet of clearance (minimum) from your floor to the bottom of your light if you have a one-level entryway.

-If you have a two-storey entryway, you don’t want the light hanging below the second storey (so that it’s in the first storey’s airspace).
+If you have a two-story entryway, you don’t want the light hanging below the second story (so that it’s in the first story’s airspace).

-On the other hand, if you have a window on your two-storey wall, you might consider hanging the light so that it’s centered on the window.
+On the other hand, if you have a window on your two-story wall, you might consider hanging the light so that it’s centered on the window.